luj1985/sinatra-wechat/README.md

 # Usage

+Below code is a sample to implement auto reply, reply text `你好` when message came in contains number `%r{\d+}`.
-> use `disable :message_validation` to prevent message validation, otherwise need to add signature to the URL.
+> use `disable :message_validation` to prevent wechat message validation, otherwise need to append signature to the URL.

 ```ruby
 # app.rb